-Longing for more values out of your visit to Vietnam?
-With the belief that there is no better way of receiving than giving first, we write you a guide of how to support local communities when visiting Vietnam.
-You don’t have to go to any great lengths in order to assume the responsibility though, it takes only simple, individual actions to achieve positive outcomes.
+Longing for more value out of your visit to Vietnam?
+With the belief that there is no better way of receiving than giving first, we write you a guide on how to support local communities when visiting Vietnam.
+You don’t have to go to any great lengths in order to assume the responsibility, though, it takes only simple, individual actions to achieve positive outcomes.

-Tourism provides a large income for most Vietnamese provinces, especially in rural areas.
-By supporting local businesses, shopping in local markets, for example, you can increase the substantial development of Vietnam’s tourism and economy.
-The more visitors make use of local services, the better the quality is enhanced.
+Tourism provides a large income for most Vietnamese provinces, especially rural ones.
+By supporting local businesses, and shopping in local markets, for example, you can increase the substantial development of Vietnam’s tourism and economy.
+The more visitors use local services, the better the quality is enhanced.
 Furthermore, getting to know the locals can offer the best experience you can ask for on your trip.
 Here are a few ways you can help the local economies.

-Hanoi’s delicate souvenirs you should buy are a good reminder of places you’ve been to.
-Vietnam has plenty of traditional handicraft villages and their products are of incredible finesse.
+Souvenirs are a good reminder of places you’ve been to.
+Vietnam has plenty of traditional handicraft villages, and their products are of incredible finesse.
 Buying these plays a crucial in promoting the local cultures and traditional businesses.

-A local tour guide adds the fun to a memorable experience
+A local tour guide adds fun to a memorable experience

 Homestays are becoming increasingly preferable for visitors when going to Vietnam.
 There’s no need to pay a large amount at a fancy hotel when you can opt for a cozy homestay (usually with homemade foods!).
 The locals can earn their daily income from this type of accommodation, too.